mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/ImageFolder.md

 PyTorch: A source dataset that reads images from a tree of directories.
 API integrates the transformation operations for image and label.
 File Loader can be specified.

 MindSpore: A source dataset that reads images from a tree of directories.
-Transforms for image and label depends on `mindshare.dataset.map` operation.
+Transforms for image and label depends on `mindspore.dataset.map` operation.
 File Loader can not be specified.

 | Categories | Subcategories |PyTorch | MindSpore | Difference |
 | --- | ---   | ---   | ---        |---  |